BEHAVIORAL & CRISIS MANAGEMENT TRAINING

-The targeted staff development training are customized 2-3 hour course, designed for your staff, which focuses on identifying and responding to various internal and external related threats.
+Behavioral & Crisis Management training is a customized 2-3 hour course, designed for your staff, which focuses on identifying and responding to various internal and external related threats.
 This training will heighten staff awareness of the world around them at schools, workspaces, in public places and on facility grounds.
-Participants learn how to identify possible threats to students and staff and how to avoid becoming a victim.
+Participants learn how to identify possible threats to students & staff and how to avoid becoming a victim.
 Role playing may be used to give participants a level of comfort with the principles taught in the class.
 We will discuss how staff should prepare to manage visitors and others who may be agitated.
 Staff will be given guidance about when to call for assistance.

 Topics covered are: